 Use the Health Insurance Card to pay for food (adapted from TFPC, 1997)

 Building on a concept first developed by Brewster Kneen, the Toronto Food Policy Council proposed that our publicly-funded health insurance program should pay for food as part of a health promotion strategy.
+Although some provinces (cf., Manitoba, New Brunswick), provide benefits for low-income pregnant women, this proposal directly links population health risks to food acquisition.
 With estimates provided by epidemiologists from Toronto Public Health, it became clear that a program for pregnant and lactating women would pay for itself in saved expenses associated with Low Birthweight Births (LBW).
-Given the number of diseases and conditions that have food as significant risk factor, it may be that a population-wide scenario would produce even greater savings, but that modelling has yet to be done.
-Equally possible is that the redesign of our food system would be improving population health to such a significant degree that this intervention could remain strategically targeted to vulnerable populations and specific diseases / conditions.
+Given the number of diseases and conditions that have food as a significant risk factor, it may be that a population-wide scenario would produce even greater savings, but that modelling has yet to be done.
+Equally possible is that the redesign of our food system would be improving population health to such a significant degree that this intervention could remain strategically targeted to vulnerable populations and specific diseases/conditions.
 The LBW case is quickly summarized here.

 The LBW prevention scenario